Datttta/My_Notes/New words.md

 === *New words* ===

 1. parrot
+2. put the cart before the horse
-2. not mince words
+3. not mince words
-3. get one's act together
+4. get one's act together
-4. spare no expense
+5. spare no expense
-5. hurray
+6. hurray
-6. deforestation
+7. deforestation

 ==*Nuevas Palabras* ===